python/cpython/Doc/packaging/setupcfg.rst

    Same format than *requires-dist*. *optional*, *multi*, *environ*

 requires-python
    Specifies the Python version the distribution requires.
-   The value is a version number, as described in PEP 345.
+The value is a comma-separated list of version predicates, as described in PEP 345.
-   *optional*, *multi*, *environ*
+   *optional*, *environ*

 requires-externals
    a dependency in the system.
 This field is free-form,